andrevidela/Research-report/Thesis/index.md

 \newpage

-# Performance Improvement using linear types
+# Performance improvement using linear types

-This section aims to answer the question “what performance improvement can we get by using linear types _today_?”
+This section aims to answer the question “what performance improvement can we get by using linear types _today_?” by implementing a well known optimisation technique that linear types allow: memory reuse.

+First we are going to talk about what are the assumptions necessary for our optimisation to work.
+As we will see, they are not as simple as one might expect.
+The original formulation for linear types suggest that every linear function could reuse the memory space taken by linear variables.
+But this is not necessarily the case in Idris2 and additional requirements will have to be met for the optimisation to trigger.
+We will see that those requirements are quire limiting and prompted the work in section 5.

+After clarifying our needs regarding our optimisation, we are going to look at the compiler changes necessary to implement our optimisation, this section is particularly useful as a compiler-engineering challenge and might help anyone who is interested in implementing a similar optimisation in other languages featuring linear types (such as linear Haskell for example).

+Then we will talk about the methodology employed and the expected results from testing our optimisation, this will involve benchmarking and some discussion on the nature of the tests.

+Finally the results are presented along with their discussion.
+The discussion helps understand the chronology in which those tests were performed and motivate our conclusion which will be done in section 7.

+## Conditions under which we can run our optimisation

 Idris2 already allows to define linear functions, but despite the extra information that the argument cannot be used twice, the compiler does not perform any special optimisation for linear types.
 One obvious observation one can make is that once a linear value has been consumed, its memory space can be reclaimed, or reused.
 In practice this manifests this way: